 Consult the Doctoral Handbook Chapter 7, Section 7.1, Preparation, presentation and submission of doctoral theses for general information about presentation of a thesis.

 Candidates are permitted to renumber sections of the thesis either submitted for publication or published, in order to generate a consistent presentation within the thesis.
 However, this is at the discretion of the candidate.

 All theses by publication must include declarations which specify the extent and nature of your contribution to the publications.
 If you are the sole author, this still needs to be specified.
 There are two declarations that you must include which acknowledge the contribution made to the research work and/or authorship by you and other parties:

 Template declarations are available for download.
 You need to customise the highlighted statements.

 Please note that completion of these forms does not negate the need to comply with any other university requirements relating to conjointly authored works.
-If one of the contributing authors is unable to sign, see our section on obtaining signatures.
 Note also that papers (submitted/accepted/published) require a specific chapter declaration.
 Other components of the thesis may be covered by a general declaration.

 Some faculties vary requirements in terms of the number of papers required, status of papers and other criteria.

 The Examinations section of MIGR handles queries about the thesis by publication.
 Please contact the Administrative Officer with initial queries.